SouthGreenPlatform/GeMo/README.md

-# GeMo - Genome Mosaics visulaisation tool
+# GeMo - Genome Mosaics visualization tool

 GeMo is a WebApp to respresent **Genome Mosaics** with current focus on plants.
 However, GeMo is developed in a generic way it can be also applied to other organisms.